 What Is Hyperthermia?

 Hyperthermia is a cancer therapy approved by the U.S. Food and Drug Administration (FDA) to be used with radiation therapy and/or chemotherapy to treat tumors.
 Hyperthermia increases the temperature of the tumor and is a gentle, yet powerful treatment for patients with cancer.
 Side effects tend to be few and mild.

-Our center uses ultrasound technology to increase the temperature of the tumor to approximately 40o to 43o C or 104o to 109o F for approximately 45 minutes per session.
-The number of sessions is individualized, and typically tracks with your radiation or chemotherapy regimen.
+At our center, practitioners use ultrasound technology to direct heat to the location of the tumor, even if it’s deep within the body.
+The ultrasound energy increases the temperature of the tumor to approximately 42°C – 44°C (-107°F – 111°F ) for about 45 minutes per session.
+The number of sessions is individualized and typically tracks with your radiation or chemotherapy regimen.

 Hyperthermia can be used to treat certain tumors.
 Please call us to find out if you are a candidate.

 Hyperthermia Activates The Immune System

 Hyperthermia helps improve your body’s ability to fight cancer by triggering natural immune defenses.
 Very high fevers in patients with cancer have been documented, and some resulted in the disappearance of the tumor cells.
 We are now beginning to understand the reasons why, in some cases, fever and an inflammatory reaction against the cancer cells are fundamental ways our body fights cancer.

 Hyperthermia helps the body to recognize that the cancer cells have foreign and damaging elements, such as mutated proteins and various inflammatory chemicals.
 This triggers the immune system to attack cancer cells.